MrAliM10/lc3-simulator/Readme.md

 # LC3 Simulator

-Welcome to the **LC3 Simulator** project!
+Welcome to the **LC3 Simulator** *Qt based* project!
 This simulator emulates the LC3 (Little Computer 3) architecture, providing a platform for running LC3 assembly programs.
 It is a great tool for students and professionals looking to understand computer architecture and low-level programming.

 ## Table of Contents